-New Zealand has three species of gulls.
+New Zealand has three resident species of gulls.
 More than two million black-backed gulls live around New Zealand’s coasts, rivers and near-shore islands.
 At 60 centimetres long, they are the largest of the gulls living in the country.
-They have white bodies, black wings, and a yellow bill and legs.
+Adults have white bodies, black wings, and a yellow bill and legs.
+Immature birds are the same size but brown all over.
 They feed around coasts and scavenge food inland.

 Red-billed gulls have white and grey bodies.
-The bill and legs are red.
+When they are adult, their bills and legs are red.
 They scavenge for food around city parks and rubbish tips as well as feeding at sea and along the shore.

 Black-billed gulls are found only in New Zealand.
-They are white and grey, with a black bill.
+Adults are white and grey with a black bill.

-Terns belong to the same family as gulls.
-They look similar, except that they have a forked tail.
-Six species of tern live in New Zealand, and several others are visitors.
-Four members of the tern family are known as noddies, and they breed on the Kermadec Islands.
+Terns look similar to gulls, except that they are more lightly built, and most have forked tails.
+Six species of true terns breed in New Zealand, and several others are visitors.
+Four additional New Zealand members of the tern family are known as noddies, and they breed on the Kermadec Islands.

 Black-fronted terns live only in New Zealand.
-They feed on insects and small fish.
+They feed on insects, lizards and small fish.
 Because the birds eat worms from freshly ploughed fields, farmers call them ploughboys.

 Caspian terns are the largest of the terns, while fairy terns are the smallest.
-Fairy terns are endangered – in the 1980s there were only four breeding pairs left in New Zealand.
+Fairy terns are endangered – in 2012 there were only about eight breeding pairs left in New Zealand.
 The Department of Conservation is working to protect them from being harmed by predators, such as stoats and rats, and by vehicles.

 White-fronted, sooty and Antarctic terns live and breed on the New Zealand coast or offshore islands.
 Arctic terns sometimes visit the country on their long migration from the Arctic to Antarctica.

 Skuas are aggressive seabirds that steal food from other birds, prey on eggs and chicks, and eat dead seals, sheep and cattle.
-Large brown skuas breed on the islands off mainland New Zealand.
+Large subantarctic skuas breed on the islands off mainland New Zealand.

-South polar skuas can be found at the Ross Dependency, in Antarctica.
+South Polar skuas can be found at the Ross Dependency, in Antarctica, and some pass through New Zealand waters on migration.
 Arctic skuas visit New Zealand during the northern hemisphere winter.